DannyArends/CTLmapping/doc/joss/2016/paper.md

 individuals for a recombinant inbred line (RIL), and 1,000 individuals for GWA-style human [@Arends:thesis_chapter].

-The CTLmapping software is provided as a free and open source (FOSS) package for the R Project for Statistical Computing [@R:2005].
+The CTL mapping software is provided as a free and open source (FOSS) package for the R Project for Statistical Computing [@R:2005].
 Data structures of the CTL mapping R package have been harmonized with the popular R/qtl package [@Arends:2010], allowing users to quickly